Video shows Asian American woman assaulted on NYC street | Entertainment

 According to video footage, a man inside a building lobby seemingly stopped what he was doing to watch the assault.
 Later, two more men wearing blazers walked into the frame and one of them closed the door as the woman was on the ground.

-The property developer and manager of the building, Bordsky Organization, wrote on Instagram that it was aware of the assault and the staff who witnessed it were suspended pending an investigation.
+The property developer and manager of the building, Brodsky Organization, wrote on Instagram that it was aware of the assault and said staff members who witnessed it were suspended pending an investigation.

 The NYPD's Hate Crime Task Force is investigating the attack and has asked anyone with information to contact the department.